Alomahuang/MovieFinder/README.md

 #### Search

-You may search the movie with the name of movies.
+You may search the movie with the name of movies in the navbar.
 If you input nothing or pressing *esc*, you will see default list : popular movies.

+In movie details, you can click on the genre to search movies with the same genre.

-#### Show Detail of a movie
+#### Show Details of a movie

 When you click on Movie List items, the details of the movie will show up at your right-hand side.

-If you click on the Movie List empty spots(not on any items,) the details will hide and it stops the interval to retrieve for single movie details too.
+If you click on the Movie List background(not on any items,) the details will hide and it stops the interval to retrieve for single movie details too.

 #### Pages

 You can click on the Arrow Icon to change the page of the movie list.
+Breadscrumbs show which page you're at if you change page.

 ## Codes explained